swiftlang/swift-evolution/proposals/0041-conversion-protocol-conventions.md

 **Our Response**

 The semantics cover "converting to a type", "converting from a type", and "converting to and from a type".
 We have examples from our own code and from third party code on github that suggest conversion tasks are common enough that standardizing API naming conventions will be valuable.

+## Updated Approach

+Our updated approach further incorporates design team feedback and focuses on the two most important conventions: one for initialization and one for representation.

+#### `Initializable`

+`Initializable` designates protocols that convert *from* a type or from an associated type mentioned in the protocol name, such as the current `\<Type\>LiteralConvertible` protocols.
+This convention would include member requirements for initializers, factory methods, and any other way an instance can be imported to establish a new instance of the conforming type.

+For example, conforming to `ArrayLiteralInitializable` would allow a set to be created with `Set(arrayLiteral: \<some array\>)` and `var set: Set\<T\> = []`.

+This phrase replaces the `Creatable` form from our original proposal.

+#### `Representable`

+`Representable` designates protocols whose primary purpose is to project *to* a type or associated type mentioned in the protocol name.
+Items in the standard library that would be subsumed into this naming include `CustomStringConvertible`, `CustomDebugStringConvertible`, and `RawRepresentable`, which we imagine would become `CustomStringRepresentable`, `CustomDebugStringRepresentable`, and (as current) `RawRepresentable`.

+This second category groups together the `Convertible` and `Representable` categories from our original proposal and is predicated on the feedback from the design team review.
+The `Representable` designation does not promise bidirectional conversion although some `Representable` protocols may include requirements to allow attempted initialization *from* the type of the representation.
+Doing so falls outside the naming contract we are proposing.

+#### Future Directions

+We do not include a third category for bidirectional conversion in this update.
+We recognize that style of contract is rare in Swift.
+Lossless conversion does not appear in the standard library outside of `RawRepresentable`, which we agreed was better covered by `Representable`.
+If such a convention is needed or adopted, we reserve the `Isomorphic` designation for future use.